 Hospitals and Nursing Homes

 Healthcare facilities such as hospitals and nursing homes often rely on volunteers, whether for transporting patients to the cafeteria, running the gift shop, greeting visitors, or just chatting with residents.
-Most hospitals, nursing homes, and assisted living facilities require some training before you begin, and you may also need parent permission.
+Most hospitals, nursing homes and assisted living facilities to require some training before you begin, and you may also need parent permission.
 Some facilities require background checks and a minimum time commitment.
 Contact your local hospital or nursing home for more information on their volunteer programs.

 Create the Good also has a list of opportunities at nursing homes and assisted living facilities.

 Whether you hope to support a community during a crisis or year-round through a variety of programs, the Red Cross is an iconic volunteer organization.
 There are plenty of opportunities to support their three lines of service: blood, preparedness, and fundraising.
 They even help connect youth who want to volunteer in their communities with Red Cross Clubs.

 Find a Red Cross Club in your area or learn how to start one at your school.

 Volunteerism isn’t just for supporting our human friends.
 Animal shelters rely on volunteers to help care for animals and their facilities, as well as for events and activities.
 Volunteers often help walk dogs, groom cats, clean kennels, and assist with meals.
 Working with animals creates many benefits for people, as well.
 Some shelters have a minimum age for volunteers, and you may need parental consent.

 The Humane Society has volunteer opportunities nationwide, or you can get in touch with your local animal shelter to find out how you can help.